Dixa-public/dixa-mcp-public/README.md

 ### Important Notes

-- **⚠️ Modification Tools**: All tools marked with ⚠️ modify data and require explicit user confirmation before execution.
+- **Modification Tools**: All modification tools (create, update, delete operations) modify data and require explicit user confirmation before execution.
 - **API Key**: All tools automatically extract the API key from the Authorization header (for HTTP/SSE) or configuration (for subprocess).
 - **ID Requirements**: Most tools require entity IDs (conversation_id, agent_id, etc.) which must be obtained first using the corresponding "list" or "fetch" tools.
 - **Analytics Workflow**: Always start with `prepare_analytics_metric_query` to discover available metrics, then use `fetch_aggregated_data` for summary statistics.